What is the Honors Program?

 JCC’s Honors Program provides stimulating academic opportunities for select students through additional challenges, supports, and ways to learn.
 Honors students enroll in special, honors-designated courses, engage in co-curricular activities, and take on fieldwork projects that synthesize academic and lived experiences.
 If this is the kind of college experience you want to have, please read on and contact the program coordinator Laura Turnbull.

-Students entering JCC for the first time with fewer than 12 college credits must have a high school grade point average of 85% or better, must be eligible to take college-level English and MAT 1540, and must have a reading score of 80 or better.
+Students entering JCC for the first time with fewer than 12 college credits must have a high school grade point average of 90% or better, must be eligible to take a college-level English course and MAT 1540, and must have a reading score of 80 or better.
 Students with 12 or more college credits who are eligible to take college-level English and MAT 1540 and have a cumulative GPA of 3.5 or better are eligible for the program.
 Those required to take placement tests must do so before they can be considered fully eligible for the Honors Program.

 To stay in the program, a student must earn a cumulative grade point average of 3.0 or better.
 Students will receive an honors designation on their transcripts if they do the following during their time at JCC: